Information On 3rd and 4th Degree Tears

 • Take regular pain relief for the first two to three days if required.
 Paracetamol and ibuprofen are both safe while breast feeding but make sure you read and understand the label.

-• You may find it helpful to pour body temperature warm water over your perineum during and after passing urine, to help reduce the stinging or use a shower head or bidet.
+• You may find it helpful to pour luke warm water over your perineum during and after passing urine, to help reduce the stinging or use a shower head or bidet.

 It is important to keep this area clean:

-• Wash your hands before as well as after using the toilet.
+• Wash your hands before and after using the toilet.

 • Wash your perineum after every visit to the toilet.